txoof/portfolioCreator/README.md

 The first time you run the Portfolio Creator application you will need to take some special steps:

 1. Make sure [Google FileStream](#filestream) installed and you are signed in!
-2. Download the latest version from [here](https://github.com/txoof/portfolioCreator/raw/master/createFolders.tgz)
+2. Download the latest version from [here](https://github.com/txoof/portfolioCreator/raw/master/createFolders.pkg)
 3. Locate and unpack the applicaton in your Downloads folder
    * Double click to unzip
    * Move into your Applications folder
    * Right click on the createFolders application icon and choose *"Open"*
-      - You may see the message [*'MacOS cannot verify the developer of "createFolders"...'*](#CannotBeOpened); in this case read the text and choose *"Open"*
 4. Click *"Process File"* to get started
    * If this is the **very first** time you have run the application it will ask you to choose the Google Shared Drive and the FOLDER where portfolio/cummulative files are stored.
    * Click the *"Browse"* button and find the Google Shared drive likely called *ASH Student Cumulative Folders*